-The world wasn’t created in a day…it took a succession of events to occur to ensure its proper completion.
-In the world of marketing, conveying your message to others in a succession of events is very effective as well.
-When farmers cultivate crops, they use irrigation systems to drip water to feed the plants over a period of time.
-The drip irrigation method ensures the crops are not over watered but get enough to grow.
-The business world has adopted this technique as a communication strategy to nurture prospects over time.
-Marketers try to feed their prospects with consistent messages over time but trying not to overdo it.
-This ensures the prospects don’t get too much information from one company too frequently.
+Conveying your message to others in a succession of events is a very effective way to market.
+This technique is a communication strategy to nurture leads over time.
+Marketers try to feed their prospective customers with consistent messages but trying not to overdo it.
+It ensures your prospects don’t get too much information from one company too frequently.
 The result could lead to them avoiding the company and their messages altogether.
 This entire process is the definition of Drip Marketing.

-The most common use of drip marketing is emailing.
-Emails provide the most amount of content at a low cost.
+Email Nurturing: The most common use of drip marketing is with automated emails.
+Email marketing provides the most amount of content at the lowest cost.

-Email drip campaigns are personalized email messages that follow pre-determined steps and timing.
-These messages are dripped in a series that is dependent on specific behavior and/or the marketing stage of the recipient.
-This process is typically automated.
+Email drip marketing is a series of personalized email messages that follow pre-determined steps and timing.
+These messages are dependent on specific behavior and/or the marketing stage of the recipient.
+This automated process is considered an email drip campaign.

 Email drip campaigns are also known as “lead nurturing”, “conveyor belt marketing” and “marketing automation”.
 You are able to target both existing customers and new prospects.
 It is used to make people aware of products and services.

-The key is to provide your email communication in a timely manner.
+The key is to provide your email nurturing in a timely manner.
 Too many emails in a short period of time can be seen as ‘spam’.
-Which often times results in the client to ‘opt out’ of all future messages from you and your company.
-When implemented properly, these lead nurturing campaigns create sales through long-term repeat exposure.
+Which oftentimes results in the client to ‘opt-out’ of all future messages from you and your company.

 Collateral to be used in the campaign: Personalized emails, Product brochures, etc.